Oyster Diving | PADI Scuba Diving Blog

-All the latest news about scuba diving and PADI training courses from Oyster Diving.
+All the latest news about scuba diving, travel and PADI training courses from Oyster Diving.

 We are often asked by our friends in pubs or friends of our other customers 'how do you scuba dive'?
 Providing you follow a few basic safety rules and learn to use the equipment then learning to dive is easy.